fernandojunior/triangular-arbitrage-bot/README.md

 Bellow an abstract of the module artifacts.

 * Graph class: An unidireccional distance graph
-* route_distance function: Return the total route distance given a distance graph
-* shortest_route_distance function: Return the shortest route distance between a starting and ending routes based on nearest neighbour algorithm
+* find_route_path function: Return the shortest or largest route distance between a starting and ending routes based on nearest neighbour algorithm
-* count_routes_by_stops function: Count routes recursively between a start node and an end node based on number of stops criterion
-* count_routes_by_max_distance: Count routes recursively between a start node and an end node based on a maximum distance criterion.

 ## Tools